nethesis/tancredi/phonesMacPatch.md

 ## Change variable values

-Change the `variables` property value, by assigning a completely new object.
+Change the `variables` attribute value, by assigning a completely new object.

     PATCH /tancredi/api/v1/phones/01-23-45-67-89-AB